lauraoprisan/donation-app/README.md

 You can download the images here: <a href="https://drive.google.com/drive/folders/1OZC4je_Qfav8OXw27hoc2jfTkIqiyb4w?usp=sharing" target="_blank">Drive Link</a>

-To access the admin page for now go to /admin
+To login as the admin use these credentials:
+- email: admin-demo@admin-demo.com
+- password: Admin123!